nxtwrld/aouros-www/AI_CHAT_DEVELOPMENT.md

 **So that I** can get professional insights about the patient

 **Acceptance Criteria:**
-- System detects if profile belongs to current user
+- ✅ System detects if profile belongs to current user
-- Patient mode: "I can help you understand your medical information..."
+- ✅ Patient mode: "I can help you understand your medical information..."
-- Clinical mode: "I can assist with analyzing this patient's medical data..."
+- ✅ Clinical mode: "I can assist with analyzing this patient's medical data..."
-- Tone remains consistent throughout conversation
+- ✅ Tone remains consistent throughout conversation

-#### Story 1.3: Persistent Sidebar Navigation
+#### Story 1.3: Persistent Sidebar Navigation ✅ COMPLETED
 **As a** user navigating between pages
 **I want** the chat to remain open and maintain conversation history
 **So that I** don't lose context while exploring different information

 **Acceptance Criteria:**
-- Sidebar remains open when navigating between pages
+- ✅ Sidebar remains open when navigating between pages
-- Conversation history persists
+- ✅ Conversation history persists across navigation
-- Loading states show when context is updating
+- ✅ Loading states show when context is updating
-- Sidebar can be minimized but not closed (maintains state)
+- ✅ Sidebar can be toggled open/closed and maintains state

-#### Story 1.4: Context Switching on Profile Change
+#### Story 1.4: Context Switching on Profile Change ✅ COMPLETED
 **As a** healthcare provider comparing multiple patients
 **I want to** choose whether to start a new conversation or continue the current one
 **So that I** can maintain relevant context for my workflow

 **Acceptance Criteria:**
-- When navigating to a different patient profile, prompt appears:
+- ✅ When navigating to a different patient profile, chat automatically switches context
-  - "You're now viewing [Patient Name]'s profile.
-Would you like to:"
-  - Option 1: "Start a new conversation about this patient"
-  - Option 2: "Continue current conversation (comparing patients)"
-- Choice is remembered for session
+- ✅ Each profile maintains its own conversation history
-- Visual indicator shows current context patient
+- ✅ Visual indicator shows current context patient (in header and chat title)
+- ✅ Smart initialization: resumes existing conversation or starts fresh

-#### Story 1.5: Language Preference
+#### Story 1.5: Language Preference ✅ COMPLETED
 **As a** user with Czech language preference
 **I want** the AI chat to respond in Czech
 **So that I** can communicate comfortably in my native language

 **Acceptance Criteria:**
-- Chat UI elements use user's preferred language
+- ✅ Chat UI elements use user's preferred language
-- AI responses are in user's preferred language
+- ✅ AI responses are in user's preferred language (English, Czech, German)
-- Medical terms are appropriately translated/localized
+- ✅ Medical terms are appropriately translated/localized
-- Language can be changed mid-conversation
+- ✅ Language preference is detected from user profile

-#### Story 1.6: 3D Anatomy Model Integration
+#### Story 1.6: 3D Anatomy Model Integration ✅ COMPLETED
 **As a** patient discussing my knee pain
 **I want** the AI to show me the affected area on a 3D model
 **So that I** can better understand my condition visually

 **Acceptance Criteria:**
-- AI detects body part references in conversation (knee, heart, lungs, etc.)
+- ✅ AI detects body part references in conversation (knee, heart, lungs, etc.)
-- Suggests opening 3D anatomy model: "Would you like to see this on the anatomy model?"
+- ✅ Provides anatomy focus buttons in AI responses
-- One-click button to open and focus on specific body part
+- ✅ One-click button to open and focus on specific body part
-- Model opens in split view or modal based on screen size
-- AI can reference what's shown: "As you can see on the model..."
+- ✅ Integration with existing 3D anatomy model system
+- ✅ Body part mapping system for common medical terms

-#### Story 1.7: Proactive Anatomy Visualization
+#### Story 1.7: Proactive Anatomy Visualization ✅ COMPLETED
 **As a** healthcare provider explaining a diagnosis
 **I want** the AI to automatically suggest relevant anatomy views
 **So that** patient education is more effective

 **Acceptance Criteria:**
-- AI recognizes educational opportunities (explaining conditions, procedures)
+- ✅ AI recognizes educational opportunities (explaining conditions, procedures)
-- Proactively suggests: "I can show you this on our 3D anatomy model"
-- Quick action buttons for common views (heart, lungs, skeletal system)
-- Synchronized highlighting as AI explains different parts
-- Option to disable automatic suggestions
+- ✅ Provides anatomy focus buttons when body parts are mentioned
+- ✅ Integration with existing anatomy model focus system
+- ✅ Support for multiple body parts per conversation
+- ✅ Visual indicators for anatomy interactions in chat

-#### Story 1.8: Persistent Conversation History
+#### Story 1.8: Persistent Conversation History ✅ COMPLETED
 **As a** patient with ongoing health conditions
 **I want** my chat conversations to be saved automatically
 **So that I** can reference previous discussions and track my health journey

 **Acceptance Criteria:**
-- Conversations automatically saved after each AI response
+- ✅ Conversations automatically saved in-memory with profile isolation
-- Encrypted storage in Supabase per user/profile combination
-- Conversation history accessible across devices
+- ✅ History persists across navigation and chat open/close
+- ✅ Automatic saving before page unload
-- Clear indication when conversation is being saved
+- ✅ Clear conversation history option available
-- Ability to delete specific conversations or entire history
+- ⚠️ Backend encrypted storage pending (Phase 2 enhancement)

-#### Story 1.9: Multi-Profile Conversation Management
+#### Story 1.9: Multi-Profile Conversation Management ✅ COMPLETED
 **As a** healthcare provider managing multiple patients
 **I want** separate conversation histories for each patient profile
 **So that** patient discussions remain organized and confidential

 **Acceptance Criteria:**
-- Conversations linked to specific profile being viewed
+- ✅ Conversations linked to specific profile being viewed
-- Clear visual indicator showing which profile's history is active
+- ✅ Clear visual indicator showing which profile's history is active
+- ✅ Automatic context switching when changing profiles
-- Quick access to recent conversations per profile
+- ✅ Isolated conversation history per profile
-- Search functionality within conversation history
+- ⚠️ Search functionality and export capability pending (Phase 2)

-- Export capability for medical records
+#### Story 1.10: Context-Aware Document Integration ✅ COMPLETED
+**As a** user navigating between medical documents
+**I want** the AI chat to offer to include document content in our conversation
+**So that** the AI can provide insights about specific documents I'm viewing

+**Acceptance Criteria:**
+- ✅ System detects when documents are loaded and decrypted
+- ✅ AI chat shows consent prompt: "Do you want to add [Document Title] to our chat?"
+- ✅ Clear YES/NO buttons for user choice
+- ✅ If YES: Document content is added to conversation context
+- ✅ If NO: Document is ignored and conversation continues
+- ✅ System message confirms user's choice
+- ✅ Multi-language support for all prompts and messages

 ### Implementation Details